-The thesis is presented in a seminar at the University of Gävle.
-For further information, see "Guide for presentation of thesis work in Electronics" found at the program Blackboard site.
+The thesis is presented in an online seminar at the University of Gävle.
+For further information, see "Guide for online presentation of thesis work in Electronics" found at the program Blackboard site.

 In order to get the thesis assignment approved by the examiner and marked with Grade A - E, the following things have to be accomplished: